niilante/FFCK/docs/FAQ/FAQ.md

 The extension localstorage is located under `<your-profile-folder>\storage\default\moz-extension+++<your-extension-id>...\idb\....sqlite`.
 The ID for the extension itself is a random string that's unique you can read it via developer tools or `moz-extension://<your-ID-here>/confirm-page.html?url=...`

+### Is there a master list of all about:config flags (incl. the hidden ones)?

+All prefs are listed over [here](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Experimental_features) or [here](http://kb.mozillazine.org/About:config_entries), this includes even the experimental ones.
+If you search only for the hidden prefs you will not find them easily in the source code or via search because there is no single master list.